JoelStansbury/Clasical-Object-Detection/README.md

 # Classical-Object-Detection
 Unsupervised object detection for computer vision using SKlearn's GMM and DBSCAN.

-It is quite Computationally Expensive
+** Warning ** It is NOT fast.
+The image below took 0.5 seconds

 <img src='Examples/output.png' height=200px>